thriveth/Pychelle/README.md

 honest, also most other kinds of) spectroscopy.
 It allows to load a 2D spectrum, select and extract a subset of the rows for modelling, building models by eye and calling a back-end fitter (for now, only [LMfit]) to perform the fitting.
-It allows to set the included and ignored fit ranges for each row, and assigning identifying labels and color codes to individual components, allowing to treat them group-wise.
+It allows to set the included and ignored fit ranges for each row or set of rows, and assigning identifying labels and color codes to individual components, allowing to treat them group-wise.

 It manages transitions based on an easily extensible plain-text list.
 The